Rendrago/AstroLink/README.md

 To download AstroLink.py go to https://github.com/Rendrago/AstroLink/blob/main/AstroLink.py

 Once you are here click the three dots in the upper right hand corner of your screen.
-You should see a download button
+You should see a download button.

 Select download

 Once downloaded go to your downloads folder and select the file.
-Then you should receive a prompt to open the file with

-various programs, select your Python Environment (It will likely be Visual Studio Code)
+Then you should receive a prompt to open the file with various programs, select your Python Environment (It will likely be Visual Studio Code)

 Run AstroLink.py in VSCode